185 Bounty Hunters Lane

 Critical Reviews

-In Colorado, most of the Preliminary Assessments that have been performed are invalid for a variety of reasons, and leave the property owner with unseen liability.
-FACTs performs “Critical Reviews” of assessment work, providing a comprehensive review of the validity of the Preliminary Assessment or the Decision Statement.
-Often the Preliminary Assessment is performed by unauthorized individuals who fail to meet the regulatory requirements.
-An example of a critical review of a PA can be found here and the review of a Decision Statement can be found here.
+In Colorado, most of the Preliminary Assessments and Clearance reports that have been performed are invalid for a variety of reasons, and leave the property owner with unseen liability.
+FACTs performs objective Critical Reviews of assessment work, providing a comprehensive review of the validity of the Preliminary Assessment or the Clearance report.
+Often the work is performed by a State "authorized" individual with no training and the State of Colorado provides no enforcement actions, rather the CDPHE allows "favored" consultants to produce falsified documents, while it may scrutinize other consultants whom it does not favor.

-In Colorado, a contaminated property cannot be reoccupied or entered by unauthorized personnel until a qualified Industrial Hygienist has issued a “Decision Statement.”
-The Decision Statement is a written affirmation that the property meets mandatory regulatory criteria.
-Most of the Decision Statements issued in Colorado are invalid, and often the occupants of an ex-methlab are unwittingly exposed to contamination levels in excess of State clearance levels, and/or occupy a property that has not been properly cleared.
-FACTs provides critical reviews of Decision Statements.
-Decision Statements must enter public record, and there are several examples of Decision Statements on our site archive.
-An example of one such Decision Statement can be found here.
+In Colorado, a contaminated property cannot be reoccupied or entered by unauthorized personnel until a qualified Industrial Hygienist has issued a "Certification of Compliance."
+The certification is a written affirmation that the property meets mandatory regulatory criteria.
+Most of the Certificatoins issued in Colorado are invalid, and often the occupants of an ex-methlab are unwittingly exposed to contamination levels in excess of State clearance levels, and/or occupy a property that has not been properly cleared.
+Clearance reports must enter public record, and there are several examples of such Clearance certifications on our site archive.

 Assessing contamination in a car used to smuggle methamphetamine